 Mark D. Nelson (Ph.D., University of Alabama).
 Professor and Dean, College of Communication & Information Sciences.
 His research interests included instructional communication, leadership, interpersonal competence, and diversity.

 Caroline S. Parsons (Ph.D., University of Alabama).
-Instructor.
+Assistant Professor.
 Her research interests are interpersonal and organizational communication and instructional communication as it relates to student development.

 Communication and Culture